marwa-eltayeb/Souq_ShopOnline/README.md

 # Souq (Shop Online)

-  Online Store prototype implemented in MVVM Architecture using Java and MySQL, NodeJS for the server.
+  Online e-commerce Store implemented in MVVM Architecture using Java and MySQL, NodeJS for the server.

 ## Features: